Smartphone Detox: How To Power Down In A Wired World

 "There's no FOMO — fear of missing out — or seeing what my friends are doing," Odessa says.
 "It's a family day."

 The teen says the perspective she gains from the digital power-down carries over into the rest of the week.
 For instance, she thinks differently about social media.
-She realizes the social-media feeds often make other people's lives appear more exciting or glamorous.
+She realizes the social media feeds often make other people's lives appear more exciting or glamorous.

 "If you're sitting at home scrolling, you're not having that glamorous experience," she says.
 "So it feels a little discouraging."